 Schools have seen the role of Research Champion in different ways – some have nominated members of the Senior Leadership Team, recognising the valuable links between research engagement and responsibility for leading/improving teaching and learning.
 Others have recognised the strong link between research engagement and continuing professional development and have assigned the role to their Professional Tutor or CPD Coordinator.
 Some schools have entrusted the role to a main-scale teacher who is looking to move into leadership roles or to someone who is simply passionate about research.
 There are no fixed rules about it, but the Deanery would urge schools to allocate some time allowance to the teacher taking on the role.

-Ongoing research into the work of Research Champions
+Research into the work of Research Champions

 The Deanery provides the Research Champion and those they support with expert guidance in using research to improve their own teaching and pupils’ learning.
 During the course of 2017-18 the Deanery has been conducting a participatory research project into the work of Research Champions (led by Anne Edwards & Katharine Burn from the University and Robin Conway & Eluned Harries from partner schools).
-This will result in:
+This has resulted in:

 - a practical guide for Research Champions themselves;